 Deliverables: AI FELIX was developed in a multi-phased spiral approach delivering the following major functionalities.

-- Command Review Board/Tasking Module: AI FELIX reads incoming correspondence, including hundreds of incoming PDFs every day that arrive at the headquarters.
-It then recommends how that correspondence should be distributed internally, uploads the document to the appropriate Enterprise Document Management System folders, and predicts if there is associated work being generated as a result of the correspondence.
-If there is action to be done, taskers are generated by the machine into the appropriate tasking tool;
+- Command Review Board/Tasking Module: AI FELIX reads incoming correspondence, including hundreds of incoming correspondence that arrive at the headquarters every day.
+It then recommends how that correspondence should be distributed internally, uploads the document to the appropriate Enterprise Document Management System folders, and predicts if there is a task to be completed by the Command as a result of the correspondence.
+If there is action to be completed, taskers are generated by the machine within the appropriate tasking tool;

-- Portfolio Management Module: AI FELIX performs real time holistic analysis either on the entire “portfolio” of the 1500 taskers raised annually within Headquarters Supreme Allied Command Transformation or can provide discrete examination of individual taskers.
-The machine helps by planning the delivery of the output, and monitors if it is on schedule, and sends out reminders/hasteners when staff fall behind, effectively informing risk and most efficient outlay of resources against deliverables;
+- Portfolio Management Module: AI FELIX performs real time holistic analysis either on the entire “portfolio” of the 1500 taskers raised annually within Headquarters Supreme Allied Command Transformation or can provide discrete examination of individual taskers at the Directorate or Branch level.
+The machine assists the planning, execution and delivery of the output more proactively; monitors if it is on schedule and sends out reminders/hasteners when staff fall behind; effectively informing risk and most efficient outlay of resources against deliverables;

 Headquarters: NATO Allied Command Transformation, Tasking and Knowledge Management Branch, Analysis of Alternatives Branch, and Operational Experimentation Branch.

 Point of Contact - Media Relations AI FELIX: Lieutenant Colonel Dirk Mathes, German Army, Tel: +1-757-747-3673